ThousandMonkeysTypewriter/Deployer/README.md

 Finally, after analyzing all the rows, we will have the HashMap consisting of 41 Iris Virginica, 59 Iris Versicolour, 50 Iris Setosa.
 We can use these objects later in our program.

-For more info about the library structure please checkout out this [JavaDoc](https://nayname.github.io/javadoc/org/jol/core/package-summary.html)
+For more info about the library structure please check out this [JavaDoc](https://nayname.github.io/javadoc/org/jol/core/package-summary.html)

 ---